-- In CMSM2018, the quantity of particles with longest length <1 mm was two to five times greater in nets with smaller mesh openings (0.1 mm) (Table 2-2). - There were fewer particles with shortest length less than 0.5 mm when using a net with mesh openings of 0.35 mm (Fig. 2-3).
-It is conceivable that some that particles may pass through a net with mesh openings of 0.35 mm and not be collected. - The net with mesh openings of 0.35 mm used in CMSM2018 had rectangular openings with side length of 0.35 mm separated by mesh thread through which sea water passed.
-Assuming the particles and the mesh did not distort, particles with a shortest length of 0.49 mm or less, which is the diagonal length of the mesh openings, could pass through the screen. - Using a net with mesh openings of 0.1 mm or 0.2 mm enables collection of small particles which could be under-sampled when using one with larger openings of 0.3 mm.
-Considering the possibility of clogging, however, the sampling time may have to be limited (for example, 5 minutes), and problems may arise from the viewpoint of securing the required amount of filtered water. - · Also, in the laboratory analysis, as described in Chapter 3, the accuracy of separating microplastic particles of < 1 mm decreases.
-Thus, in measuring microplastics collected using a net with mesh openings of about 0.3 mm, it is advisable that the results for particles 1-5 mm be reportedly separately from those of particles of < 1 mm in size. - Therefore, from the viewpoint of harmonizing monitoring methods, using a net with mesh openings of about 0.3 mm is recommended as it is currently most commonly used.
-It should be noted, however, that even if the longest length is sufficiently greater than 1 mm, particles with a sufficiently short shortest length (fibrous particles) may pass through the net. - Thus, it should be kept in mind that results for particles which are almost the same size as the mesh openings, and those with a much shorter shortest length may be underestimated when comparing the results collected by nets with different mesh openings.
+- Mesh openings as used in the Guidelines is expressed as the side length of a quadrangle separated by mesh thread and through which sea water passes ((A) in the figure on right), but in some cases the length of the diagonal line ((B) in the figure on right) is used as the mesh opening.
+The researcher should confirm which mesh opening is meant and record the mesh opening used for the survey. - In CMSM2018 for particles less than 1 mm, the number of particles collected with the net with mesh openings of 0.10 mm was about two to five times larger compared to those collected with the net with 0.35 mm mesh openings. - There were fewer particles with the shortest of length less than 0.5 mm when using a net with mesh openings of 0.35 mm (Fig.2-6).
+It is conceivable that some particles may pass through a net with mesh openings of 0.35 mm and not be collected. - The net with mesh openings of 0.35 mm used in CMSM2018 had rectangular openings with a side length of 0.35 mm separated by mesh thread through which sea water passed.
+Assuming the particles and the mesh did not distort, particles with the shortest length of 0.49 mm or less, which is the diagonal length of the mesh openings, could pass through the screen. - In general, using a net with mesh openings of 0.1 mm or 0.2 mm enables the collection of small particles which could be under-sampled when using one with larger openings of 0.3 mm, which was also supported in CMSM2018.
+Considering the possibility of clogging, however, the sampling time may have to be limited in case there are high densities of natural particles or organisms, and problems may arise from the viewpoint of securing the required amount of filtered water. - · Also, in CMSM2019, similar to CMSM2018, the same two Neuston nets with different mesh openings of 0.35 mm and 0.10 mm were simultaneously towed at the port and starboard sides, and their microplastic densities were compared.
+There were no statistically significant differences in the numbers and densities of particles larger than 1.0 mm. - On the other hand, the number of particles collected with the 0.10 mm mesh opening net was fewer than those with 0.35 mm mesh openings for particles smaller than 1 mm in CMSM2019.
+(Table 2-5, Fig.2-7) At this time, it was observed that a rotation counts of a flowmeter attached with 0.10 mm net was lower than the other and Neuston nets with 0.10 mm mesh openings were clogged with fish eggs.
+It might be caused by reducing in filtered volume for the 0.10 mm net due to plenty of sticky fish eggs.
+This clogging may cause fewer particles collected with nets of 0.10 mm mesh openings. - If surveys are to be conducted using a net with finer mesh in sea areas or seasons where clogging may occur, depending on the purpose of the survey, it is necessary to set appropriate survey parameters to minimize the effects of clogging as much as possible parameters include the tow duration, net-washing interval.
+In addition, these parameters and clogging conditions should be recorded especially when the level of clogging may change during the sampling season. - · Obtaining data related to smaller mesh openings would be beneficial to obtaining information